johnridesabike/bikewalklife/posts/2022/10/children-s-bike-bus-is-a-success-cheered-on-by-residents.md

 [Sam Balto, the bike bus' creator, has written a short guide here on how you can start a bike bus of your own](https://bikeportland.org/2022/10/05/sam-balto-on-how-to-start-a-bike-bus-of-your-own-364734).

-It’s hard to not feel hopeful when seeing this.
+It’s hard to not feel hopeful when seeing this happen.
 We definitely need more heartwarming success stories like it.